 Intention is nothing, outcome is everything.

 Thanks to the wonderful Jim at Seven9 Signs for the work.
+As a company that does national and global work, we’re firmly proud of our Birmingham heritage.
+We pride ourselves on the work we’ve done here.
+And it’s important to us to work with local artists and companies where possible.
+Because we like it when local companies choose to work with us.
 It’s genuinely impressive watching someone paint something like this entirely by hand.
 Check out more of his work here and on instagram.
 Also, thank you to Tom Cullen of I Choose Birmingham for recommending Jim.